Meloxicam (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, asthma, blood circulation problems, heart disease, high blood pressure, heart failure, or a history of ulcers or other stomach problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, heart failure, asthma, bleeding problems, high blood pressure, any heart or blood vessel problems, phenylketonuria, a recent heart attack, or a history of ulcers or other stomach problems.
 Tell your doctor if you smoke or drink alcohol regularly.

 - This medicine may cause the following problems:

-- High risk of stomach or bowel bleeding
+- Bleeding problems, including stomach or bowel bleeding or ulcer

 - High blood pressure